-Bovine (Sometimes known as “Bovine Town”)
+CP-04 Bovine (also known as “Bovine Town”) Construction Camp

 • Established: 1869, by Central Pacific Railroad, during construction of original transcontinental railroad